pantheon-systems/documentation/source/content/guides/decoupled-sites/06-faq.md

 ### Is Decoupled Site Preview available for all instances on Front-End Sites?

-Decoupled Site Preview is only available for sites using Drupal as the CMS.
+Decoupled Site Preview is only available for sites using Next.js as a front-end framework.

 ### Can I Use Cloudflare with Front-End Sites?